truthcoin/www.truthcoin.info/faq/index.md

 ## Augur

-**tl;dr** I "created" Augur to build Truthcoin.
-I "left" (to try again) when Augur stopped building Truthcoin.
-I use quotes, because even the words as written falsely imply that Augur was relevant enough to Truthcoin to be worth managing.
+**tl;dr** Augur was one of many teams attempting to build Truthcoin.
+I stopped advising them due to their technical incompetence, and their outrageously false claims (about their exclusivity, advisors, 'contribution' to the protocol design, etc).
+Today, I would best describe what remains as "a way to scam money from gullible Ethereum users".

 I had not planned to write any of this.
 I've written it now, simply because I've been "frequently asked" these very "questions" following [the Bitcoin Magazine article about Truthcoin](https://bitcoinmagazine.com/20971/roger-ver-backing-prediction-market-sidechain-may-important-invention-since-bitcoin/).
 Ridiculous though this piece of writing is, it is my attempt to directly and honestly answer these questions.